 Hale Ekinci is a Chicago-based Turkish interdisciplinary artist and Associate Professor of Art at North Central College.
 She spent childhood and much of her young adult years in Turkey, the homeland that she brings in and out of focus throughout her works.
 She completed her MFA in Interdisciplinary Arts and Media at Columbia College Chicago.
 Focusing on pictorial histories, identity, gender politics, and folk traditions, her works vary from non-linear narrative videos and mixed media paintings embellished with craft to fiber installation.
 Her recent projects touch on social issues, cultural stereotypes, and political unrest.
 Despite the sometimes dismal nature of these controversial issues, her works are often playful as she uses vibrant colors, patterns, and hopeful moments.

 Holly Cahill is a multidisciplinary artist working in painting, drawing, fibers, sculpture, print and collage.
 Her abstractions weave together elements of the fantastic found at the heart of our domestic and shared environments.
-Her work has been shown at Pennsylvania State University, DEMO Project, Chicago Artist Coalition, Reva and David Logan Center for the Arts, D Gallery, The Franklin, Hyde Park Art Center, and Walter Phillips Gallery, among others.
-She received her BFA in painting from Syracuse University and an MFA from the University of Cincinnati.
-She has been an artist in residence at the Vermont Studio Center, 8550 Ohio, the Banff Centre, Ox-Bow, and Spudnik Press Cooperative.
-Holly is an artist member of the newest branch of Tiger Strikes Asteroid, an artist run, non-profit, network of gallery spaces with locations in Chicago, Los Angeles, Philadelphia, and Brooklyn.
+Holly’s work has been shown at Heaven Gallery, Pennsylvania State University, DEMO Project, Reva and David Logan Center for the Arts, D Gallery, The Franklin, Hyde Park Art Center, and Walter Phillips Gallery, among others.
+She received her BFA from Syracuse University, an MFA from the University of Cincinnati and has been an artist in residence at the Vermont Studio Center, 8550 Ohio, the Banff Centre, Ox-Bow, and Spudnik Press Cooperative.
+Holly is a member of Tiger Strikes Asteroid, an artist run, non-profit, network of gallery spaces with locations in Chicago, Los Angeles, Philadelphia, and Brooklyn.

 Kelly Kristin Jones uses her photo-based installation work as a vehicle to explore competing narratives within urban cultural landscapes.
 She received an MFA in Photography from the School of the Art Institute of Chicago and was a Post-MFA Faculty Fellow at the University of Georgia in 2013.
 Kelly has completed residencies at MASS MoCA, LATITUDE, Atlanta Contemporary Art Center, Emory University, and ACRE.
 Her current work with contested US monument sites has been exhibited at museums, galleries, and universities across the US.